-If you seek unusual spiritual information, give Spindrift a spin.
+If you seek unique spiritual information, give a book on Spindrift a spin.

 A Journey Into Prayer: Pioneers of Prayer in the Laboratory:

 Agents of Science or Satan?

 A Journey into Prayer is in three formats; soft cover, hard cover, and on Kindle.

 A Journey Into Prayer is reviewed by Michael E. Tymn, in The Journal of Religion & Psychical Research, October 2004, Vol. 27, Issue 4, page 229.
 Read nine customer reviews here on Amazon.com.

 Book Chronicles Groundbreaking Prayer Research that suggests that

 “Prayer as Love is the global warming we want.”
 (Page 122.).